-- 5. Sew with a 1/4" seam allowance, stretching or easing as necessary. - 6.
+- 5. Sew with a 1⁄4" seam allowance, stretching or easing as necessary. - 6.
 Repeat on the opposite side. - 7.
 Measure the width of the quilt across the center, top and bottom including the side borders.
-Follow the same order as in steps 1-5. - 8.
-Repeat this method for the second border.
-After you have finished attaching the borders, press. - 9.
-You are now ready to progress to the backing.
+Follow the same order as in steps 1-5.

+9. You are now ready to progress to the backing.